metrorailings/OwlBlog/content/posts/week-5-insights-1.md

 The Colts really prefer Jonathan Taylor and Nyheim Hines over Marlon Mack?
 Go figure.

 Finally Wentz aborts the play after a screen was all but doomed to fail.

+Indianapolis is so limited with their pass rush.
+Lamar's being given too much time to ball in the pocket.
+Maybe it's intentional so as to guarantee Lamar remains hemmed in the pocket.

+Mark Andrews is the best weapon for these Ravens in the passing game.
+Easily.
+Hollywood doesn't compare.

+Wentz has been good.
+I've been impressed, though in